 One mistake I see many job candidates make is viewing the hiring process as one-sided.
 They’re so focused on trying to convince a hiring manager they’re perfect for the role that they fail to realize this is their opportunity to evaluate potential employers to find the right one.

 Don’t be afraid to put a company under the microscope.
 Research the firm online.
 Ask your network for input.
 And don’t hesitate to ask tough (but polite) questions during interviews such as, “What’s the biggest challenge in working here?” and “When there’s conflict among team members, how is it typically handled?”

 The job search process is a time for honesty.
 Employers need to be transparent about expectations, compensation and more, while candidates need to be direct about not only what they can bring to the table but also what they want in return.
 If either side fails to communicate clearly, it’s likely to lead to a bad match.

-I have one more piece of advice for finding a job that’s the right fit: Trust your gut.
+Finally, trust your gut.
 If you have a strong feeling, positive or negative, about a potential employer, explore it and ask yourself why.
 Being honest with yourself leads to clear thinking and can help increase your chances of committing to a job that will keep you satisfied.

 Paul McDonald is senior executive director at Robert Half.
 He writes and speaks frequently on hiring, workplace and career management topics.
 Over the course of more than 30 years in the recruiting field, McDonald has advised thousands of company leaders and job seekers on how to hire and get hired.